Janet: Maria, these mashed potatoes are to die for!

 Maria: That does sound fun.

 Janet: Are you two sure?
-I hope you had not made any plans previously.
+I hope you hadn't made any other plans.

 Mike: No, we hadn't.
 It's fine.